Current status

 Project funding

-Design and construction of Kelley Meadows Neighborhood Park may be funded by a combination of:
+Design and construction is funded by a combination of:

-- Park impact fees, which are collected when new residential property is developed.
+• Park impact fees, which are paid by developers when new residential property is developed.

-- Real estate excise taxes, which are collected whenever homes are sold in Clark County.
+• Real estate excise taxes, which are collected from the sale of homes in Clark County.

 Greater Clark Parks District funding sources